 - When Direct connection is selected as connection method, Remote Utilities does NOT use any relay servers.
 You only need a relay server when you enable the Internet ID connection.
 In this case you can choose between using our company's relay servers or install a self-hosted server of your own.

 - Remote Utilities does NOT require Internet access for product registration.
-Registering the program is as simple as adding a plain-text license key in the Viewer module once.
+Registering the program is as simple as adding a plain-text license key in the Viewer's License key storage.
 There are NO periodic license “checks” or web server calls.

 - Upgrading the program is always an option, but never an obligation.
 We provide you with the necessary tools, program installers and documentation but we do not dictate when and if you need to upgrade.

 Remote Utilities has a built-in utility called MSI Configurator.
 Use it to customize your installer file with the settings that you need the remote client (Host) to have once it is installed.
 The MSI Configurator has a wizard-like interface — you start from selecting the type of output package you need and proceed through further steps to define your settings.